Opinion | Climate change is not just a global threat. It’s also a local one.

 And ever-more-common extreme heat events are a regular killer.
 The heat wave that hit the Pacific Northwest in late June killed at least 100 people in Washington state.

 Climate change is harming local businesses, too.
-Economically important salmon runs in the Pacific Northwest are failing because the loss of alpine snowpack leads to the drying out of Pacific-flowing streams and rivers.
+Economically important salmon runs in the Pacific Northwest are failing because the loss of alpine snowpack leads to the drying-out of Pacific-flowing streams and rivers.
 Along the Atlantic coast, the lobster fishery retreats ever northward as sea temperatures rise.
 In Alaska, a melting underground glacier has closed part of the only access road in Denali National Park, shutting down a whole host of tourism businesses.
 Ski areas in the Northeast continue to suffer from winter warming, reduced snowfall and the inability to manufacture snow when temperatures rise above freezing.

 In New York’s Adirondack Mountains, lumber harvesters have fewer cold winter days when they can access timber — the roads (formerly frozen) bog down and the lake ice does not hold the trucks that must cross to get to the cut logs.
 In Canada, outdoor ice hockey is in massive decline.
 And across New England, the snowmobile season suffers mightily because of warming and melting snow.
 The same goes for cross-country skiing.
 All of these cost businesses in small towns their profits, and people their jobs.

 The arid West is in the grip of a multi-decadal drought that has emptied reservoirs and reduced stream flows that serve as the lifeblood of farms, rural towns and coastal cities.
 Perhaps the Western forest fires serve as the most compelling example to contemplate, because they have endangered lives and livelihoods.
 The interaction of drought, fire and local weather has created a troubled environment where a suburban home can go up in smoke overnight.
-Ancient sequoias are killed, neighborhoods are lost, air becomes unbreathable and businesses incinerate.
+Ancient sequoias are killed, neighborhoods are lost, air becomes unbreathable, and businesses incinerate.
 Thirty-nine million acres of forest burned in the United States (mainly in the West) in the past five years.
 That’s an area almost half again the size of the state of Virginia.

 The effects of climate change are already in your backyard, and mine.
 The only major uncertainty is whether the world’s leaders can muster the political will to do something meaningful about it in Glasgow.